appleyib/pytorch-kaldi/README.md

 The original repository uses the lanugage model weight which is from the test set that has lowest WER.

 ## Prerequisites & How to run:
 Check the readme file in the original reposiotry.
-Also, make sure the python version is 2.7.x.
+The code has been modified to support python 3.